 In 1998 Karl joined Anglia Railways taking a treasury role and later moving into a senior financial role.
 Karl assisted in the in the start up of two new business within the group, GB Railfreight Ltd and Hull Trains Services Ltd.

 In 2002 Karl took the role of Head of Finance at GB Railfreight Ltd. Karl secured funds for major investments in new and used locomotives and was appointed as Finance Director in 2014.
-He has been instrumental in overseeing the changes in ownership from GB Railways to First Group plc, then the acquisition by Eurotunnel in 2010 and finally the acquisition in 2016 by the current shareholder EQT.
+He has been instrumental in overseeing the changes in ownership from GB Railways to First Group plc, then the acquisition by Eurotunnel in 2010, followed by the acquisition by EQT in 2016 and finally the acquisition in 2019 by the current shareholder Infracapital.

 Lee joined British Railways in 1986 as a trainee train driver, then on to driving freight and passenger train in and around London.